It’s fun to watch kids grow. Once they are 7-years old, that little homemade measuring device on your door frame has gotten quite a few niches.

 The best way to measure your child’s growth is through BMI measuring.
 Sometimes your child’s height is what it is.
 Even if they are a bit shorter or taller than normal doesn’t mean there is something wrong with them.

 BMI stands for Body Mass Index.
-This type of measuring takes into account not only your height, but also your weight.
-It gives you an overall idea for how healthy you are.
+This type of measuring takes into account not only your height but also your weight.
+It gives you an overall idea of how healthy you are.

 To know if your 7-year-old is in the healthy range, click here.
 This BMI counter is free and can accurately gauge whether or not your child is obese.

 Should I Worry if My Child is Short?

 It is rarely a concern if your child is a little bit shorter than average.
 Every child is different and some even end up being taller than those who passed them when they were seven.